aiven/aiven-docs/docs/products/kafka/howto/use-kafka-topic-catalog.md

 ## View and manage Apache Kafka topic details

-Access detailed information and perform advanced operations through the topic details panel and topic overview page.
+Access detailed information and perform advanced operations through the topic details pane and topic overview page.

-### Topic details panel
+### Topic details pane

-1. Click the name of a topic to open the topic details panel.
+1. Click the name of a topic to open the topic details pane.
 1. Review the general information and advanced configurations.
 1. Click **Open topic page** for more details and actions.